pgg1610/folio_website/_pages/about.md

 Hello!

-I'm Pushkar Ghanekar, engineer by training currently a research scientist in [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery) Global Discovery & Cheminformatics team.
-I am interested in programming, history, philosophy, web3, and startups.
-Currently working on AI methods in chemistry and synthesis-planning to augment human creativity and maximize serendipty.
+I'm Pushkar Ghanekar, engineer by training currently a research scientist in [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery) Global Discovery Chemistry & Cheminformatics team.
+My work involves developing AI-based methods in chemistry and synthesis-planning to augment human creativity and maximize serendipty.

 I completed my Ph.D. in Chemical Engineering from [Purdue University](https://engineering.purdue.edu/ChE) in August 2021.
 While at Purdue, I worked on building molecule-level understanding of catalysts to further our understanding of chemical transformations and reaction dynamics.